РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 (499) 973 4094

-ABOUT SOCIAL ANTHROPOLOGY
+ABOUT ANTHROPOLOGY AND ETHNOLOGY

 Fieldwork, that is, the study of social life and culture of particular community under the participant observation method is the basis of social anthropology.
 Field materials are summarized, generalized and ethnographic profiles of particular cultures are worked out.
 These profiles then become subjects of comparative studies which, in their turn, give birth to anthropological theories and conceptions.
 Comparative study of general and particular aspects of human life help find universal laws of social life.
 Applications of anthropological theory assist in solving complicated problems of human behavior and interactions.